shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Course Sheet/Step 7: Recursion/Step 7.2: Subsequences Pattern/Subsets II.md

 - https://leetcode.com/problems/subsets-ii/
 - intuition explained inside [Combination Sum II](./Combination%20Sum%20II.md)
-- remember this pattern as is to avoid confusion - notice how there is no base case here unlike what we usually see in recursion
 - vvipmp - recursion tree - this pattern can be tricky to come up with in interview, remember this as is

 ![](./subsets-ii.png)